TutorialsLast Updated Sep 6, 20247 min read

 1. Deploy the app to Elastic Beanstalk

-2. Create a configuration file to build the application on CircleCI
+2. Create a CI/CD configuration file to build the application on CircleCI

 3. Push the project to a repository on GitHub

-5. Provide Amazon credentials and authenticate using the AWS Elastic Beanstalk orb
+4. Add Amazon credentials to your pipeline to authenticate using the AWS Elastic Beanstalk orb

 Deploying the app to Elastic Beanstalk